 ‘Culture of fear’

-Cameron said on Wednesday that anyone convicted of violent disorder would be sent to prison.
+Cameron made it clear that anyone convicted of violent disorder would be sent to prison.

 “This continued violence is simply not acceptable and it will be stopped.
 We will not allow a culture of fear on our streets.”

 Cameron spoke of the need to have stronger penalties, better parenting and the importance of having better discipline in schools.

 “There are pockets of our society that are not just broken but, frankly, sick… when we see children as young as 12 and 13 looting and laughing, when we see the disgusting sight of an injured young man with people pretending to help him while they are robbing him, it is clear there are things that are badly wrong in our society,” he added.